 Bystander hit by stray gunfire Wednesday afternoon

 Jul.
-21—Gunfire broke out at the intersection of Gloucester and Albany streets in Brunswick late Wednesday afternoon, injuring a 53-year-old man who may have been a bystander to the gunplay, city police said.
+22—Gunfire broke out at the intersection of Gloucester and Albany streets in Brunswick late Wednesday afternoon, injuring a 53-year-old man who may have been a bystander, city police said.

 A friend drove the injured man to Southeast Georgia Health System's Brunswick hospital, where he was flown with non-life-threatening injuries to UF Health hospital in Jacksonville, said Angela Smith, the Brunswick Police Department's assistant chief of administration.